-Hold the front wheel and pull out the wheel spindle 2 with the washer 3.
+Withdraw the wheel spindle while holding the front wheel.
 Take the front wheel out of the fork.

 Do not pull the hand brake lever when the front wheel is removed.
 Always lay the wheel down in such a way that the brake disc is not damaged.